Cystitis Interstitial Kegel Exercises

-Kegel exercises can be effective in controlling the symptoms of urinary incontinence.
 Kegel exercises suppress the urge to urinate by contracting the muscles that control urination.
-This gradually increases the time between voiding.
-The goal is to have at least 2 hours between voiding during the day, and 6-8 hours between voiding at night.
+This gradually increases the amount of urine a person can hold in the bladder before feeling the urge to void The goal is to reach 2 hours between urinating while awake, and 6-8 hours at night.

 How to perform Kegel exercises:

 - Contract your muscles upward and inward while voiding, so that you can stop the flow of urine.

 - Hold this position for a count of 6 seconds.